ZZHHmultiboson/ZZHH/README.md

 ./run_madgraph.sh $PROC_NAME
 ./run_xsec.sh $PROC_NAME
 ```
-Cross section results, as well as plots of cross section as a function of Fi, are stored in Output/$PROC_NAME directory.
+Cross section results, as well as plots of cross section as a function of WCs, are stored in Output/$PROC_NAME directory.

 ## EFT limits w/ unitarity bounds